-The iPhone 8 and 8 Plus may not seem all that different from 2016's iPhone 7 and 7 Plus, especially with the radically new iPhone X waiting in the wings.
-But Apple did make some pretty significant changes to this year's phones, from improved cameras to the ability to charge your new phones wireless.
+The iPhone 8 and 8 Plus may not seem all that different from 2016's iPhone 7 and 7 Plus, especially with the radically new iPhone X grabbing all the attention.
+But Apple did make some pretty significant changes to its other phones, from improved cameras to the ability to charge your new phones wireless.
 Throw in iOS 11 and all of its new features, and your phone boasts a lot of newfound capabilities.
 Here's a guide to all the features you should explore to find out just what the iPhone 8 can do.

 Image Credit: Tom's Guide

-Before migrating to the iPhone 8, update your previous phone to iOS 11.
+Before migrating to the iPhone 8, make sure your previous phone is running iOS 11.
 This lets you take advantage of Apple's new Quick Setup feature.
 To kick it off, point your old iPhone's camera at the new model.
 The two devices will connect with each other, and after you enter your old phone's passcode on your new phone, there's a quick data transfer.
 The result: less time inputting old passwords and setting up Apple IDs.

 iPhone 8 Plus users can take advantage of four new camera effects in Portrait mode.
 The depth effect introduced with iOS 10 is still there, but it's been joined by two lighting effects (which add drama to the face of your subject), and two dramatic spotlight effects that drop out the background behind the subject.